deepsense-ai/seahorse/docs/doperations/logistic_regression.rst

 Params
 ------

-1. ``iterationsNumber: Numeric`` - Max number of iterations for algorithm to perform.
+1. ``iterations number: Numeric`` - Max number of iterations for algorithm to perform.
 2. ``tolerance: Numeric`` - The convergence tolerance of iterations for LBFGS.
    Smaller value will lead to higher accuracy with the cost of more iterations.